Skip to content

 Credit Analysis Memorandum

 22-page institutional CAM prepared by Indigo Investment Servicing, LLC.
 Includes the OpenAI disclosure in footnote 1, page 10.
-Investment committee signatures dated January 16–17, 2023.
+Investment committee signatures dated January 16 and 17, 2023.

 Available on Request